-I never thought I would end up going to get help from a counsellor.
+I never thought I would end up going to get counselling or help from a counsellor.
 Who are they anyway?
 Just a bunch of do-gooders who thought they knew best on how I felt.

 Well that’s how I felt at the time.

 I spoke with my GP, who advised me to get professional help.
 How dare he, did he think I was mad?
 Why couldn’t I cope?
-It was the last straw I had to do something, so I made an appointment with a counsellor.
+It was the last straw I had to do something.

 When I was called through and I met the counsellor, all the words I had in my head ready to say disappeared, there were no words left.
 I just sat silent, my mouth was very dry and I didn’t know what to do next.